 38 variant mappings revised by CGP internal review team

-In September 2015, CGP & CDNC invited linguistic experts from mainland China, Taiwan and Hong Kong, to review 172 IICORE characters (including 53 unique dotAsia characters).
+In September 2015, CGP invited linguistic experts from mainland China, Taiwan and Hong Kong, to review 172 IICORE characters (including 55 unique dotAsia Hanzi, 93 J-only Kanji, 13 K-only Hanja and 1 J&K character) as Appendix E [Sheet "172 chars reviewed in in 2015"].

-In May 2016, CGP & CDNC reviewed additional 7 dotAsia characters.
-All 179 reviewed variant mappings are listed in Appendix E [Sheet "172 chars reviewed in in 2015"] and Appendix E [Sheet "7 .asia chars reviewed in 2016"] .
+In May 2016, CGP reviewed additional 7 dotAsia characters as Appendix E [Sheet "7 .asia chars reviewed in 2016"].

-During the March 2018, ICANN61 Puerto Rico meeting, CGP decided to remove all IICORE characters previously imported from JGP and KGP, from these 179 variant mapping entries: only 62 ones are kept in CLGR, the 62 variant mapping entries and their 56 correlated variant mapping entries are listed in Appendix E [62 reviewed + 56 correlated].
+In Dec 2019, CGP reviewed the rest 50 J-only kanji characters as Appendix E [Sheet "50 .J-only reviwed in 2019"].

-In this proposed LGR, among the 118 (62+56) variant mapping entries, 80 are the same as dotAsia or CDNC-2018, the remaining 38 variant mapping entries could be considered as the result of CGP internal review work, listed in Appendix D [Sheet "6.2.3-38"].
+Among all 229 reviewed characters, 62 dotAsia unique Hanzi and 118 associated variant mapping entries were reviewed (Appendix E [62 dotAsia+ 56 associated].
+Among the 118 variant mapping entries, 80 are unchanged or the same as dotAsia or CDNC-2018, while the remaining 38 variant mapping entries could be considered as the result of CGP internal review work, listed in Appendix D [Sheet "6.2.3-38"].

 6 variant mappings changed by IP review

 IP reviewed the CGP Proposal draft in 2019 and proposed the 28 variant mapping entries listed as "Appendix F IP External Review", among which CGP accepted 17 entries and rejected 11 entries.
-The accepted 11 entries are the same as dotAsia IDN Table, therefore there are 6 entries listd as changed by the IP review in Appendix D [Sheet "6.2.4-6"].
+The accepted 11 entries are the same as dotAsia IDN Table, therefore there are 6 entries listed as changed by the IP review in Appendix D [Sheet "6.2.4-6"].

-CJK coordination and 144 "out-of-repertoire" variants
+CJK coordination and ??? "out-of-repertoire" variants

 A coordination mechanism among three parties is needed to realize unified Chinese script generation rules in the DNS root zone.
-During the CDNC meeting in Shanghai (May, 2014), the IP proposed the basic principles of the coordination scheme:
+At the CDNC meeting in Shanghai (May, 2014), CJK agreed to take the below principles of coordination scheme:

 Each CJK panel creates an LGR and each LGR includes a repertoire and variants.

-If an LGR includes Han characters, the variant mappings must agree for all three panels.
+If an LGR includes Han characters, the variant mappings shall be discussed across three panels.

 The variant types may be different (blocked or allocatable), so that the variant types do not have to agree as across LGRs.